Notes on Gender Role Transition

 And for those wives who do venture OUT with their husbands crossdressed, what might they expect?
 Will they be stared at?
 Will there be negative comments made?
 Do they run any risk of danger?
 Could they be set upon by hooligans who react with hostility to anyone they perceive a threat to their beliefs?
 Perhaps they may simply be embarrassed by the attention they may receive?
 Might they run into someone they know?
 And just HOW does the significant other treat her crossdressed partner?
 As a friend?
 As an acquaintance?
 As a roommate?
 And if someone she knows comes up, how does she introduce HER friend?
 Does she pretend SHE isn't there?

-These questions without a doubt flood through a significant's others consciousness as she decides whether or not to go.
+These questions without a doubt flood through a significant other’s consciousness as she decides whether or not to go.
 Some might decide it is just too much this time.
 Others might decide to bite the bullet and see what happens.

 Having gone out to many such activities with others, I can say that for the most part they have been uneventful.
 Recently we attended two dinners.
 The first dinner included about 13 people, 4 of whom were genetic women.
 Although we did receive some looks, nothing untoward happened, and we received excellent treatment by the restaurant.
 I do not think it unusual to expect some stares from patrons observing some extremely tall women.
 Any women's basketball team can tell us that!
 The other activity, also at a restaurant, consisted of couples so there were an equal number of genetic women and crossdressers.
 The treatment was also excellent and the dinner uneventful.